Forex Trading Concepts

 A market order is the most basic order type and is executed at the best available price at the time the order is received.

 Limit orders allow you the flexibility to be very precise in defining the entry or exit point of a trade.
 Keep in mind that limit orders do not guarantee that you will enter into or exit a position, because if the specified price is not met, you order will not be executed.
+A limit order that is attached to a currently existing open position (or a pending entry order) with the purpose of closing that position may also be referred to as a "take profit" order.

 A stop order triggers a market order when a predefined rate is reached.
 A buy stop order triggers a market order when the offer price is met; a sell stop order triggers a market order when the bid price is met.
 Both stop orders are executed at the best available price, depending on available liquidity.
 Stop orders, also called stop loss orders, are a frequently used to limit downside risk.